 Everyone knows the America economy is doing poorly.
 More and more, people are coming to a better understanding of why we have declined from superpower to second-rate nation.
 It really is not that difficult to figure out.
-With this in mind, there are a few strategies for those seeking political office that can bring success in virtually any district.

 1. Speak out against Fast Track and the TPP.